DAILY LIFE IN 17TH CENTURY ENGLAND

 Furthermore banking developed in the 17th century.
 As England grew more commercial so lending money became more important.
 In the early 17th century goldsmiths lent and changed money.
 Then in 1640 King Charles I confiscated gold, which London merchants had deposited at the mint for safety.
 Afterwards people began to deposit money with goldsmiths instead.
 The goldsmiths gave receipts for the gold in the form of notes promising to pay on demand.

 In time merchants and tradesmen began to exchange these notes as a form of money.
-The goldsmiths realised that not all of their customers would withdraw their gold at the same time.
+The goldsmiths realized that not all of their customers would withdraw their gold at the same time.
 So it was safe to issue notes for more gold than they actually had.
 They could then lend money using the extra notes.

 The Bank of England was founded in 1694.